Personal Injury Pain & Suffering

 Mental Pain and Suffering

 Mental pain and suffering results from an injury, but is actually a side effect of physical damage.
 It can include effects like emotional distress, mental anguish, fear, anger, anxiety, shock, loss of the enjoyment of life and humiliation.
 Any type of negative emotion you feel after an accident can be attributed to mental pain and suffering.
-In some cases, mental pain and suffering is considered emotional distress.
-If mental pain and suffering becomes too severe, it can lead to depression, loss of appetite, sexual dysfunction and sleep disorders.
+In some cases, mental pain and suffering are considered emotional distress.
+If mental pain and suffering become too severe, it can lead to depression, loss of appetite, sexual dysfunction and sleep disorders.
 Some people who suffer from mental pain and suffering may develop post-traumatic stress disorder (PTSD).
 Like physical pain and suffering, mental pain and suffering can include future effects of an accident as well.